Medically reviewed by Drugs.com. Last updated on Nov 6, 2020.

 - Avoid drinking alcohol while taking Risperdal (risperidone oral solution).

 - Dizziness, sleepiness, and feeling less stable may happen with Risperdal (risperidone oral solution).
-These may lead to falling.
-Broken bones or other health problems can happen from falling.
-Talk with the doctor.
+These may lead to falling, which can cause broken bones or other health problems.

 - If you are 65 or older, use Risperdal (risperidone oral solution) with care.
 You could have more side effects.